Session Management - Backend Server

 If the session has a refresh token associated with it, then the application should call the Wristband Revoke Token API to revoke the refresh token.

-Lastly, the application should redirect to the Wristband Logout API, which will cause the Wristband authentication session to be deleted.
+Lastly, the application should redirect to the Wristband Logout API, which will cause the Wristband Auth Session to be deleted.